Cramer & Co.: History

-From 1896 to 1901 the main premises were located at 207 & 209, Regent Street (these addresses having been used by the company since at least 1864), then moving to 126, Oxford Street by 1902.
-In 1912, the main premises were moved to 139, New Bond Street where they remained until the company was taken over by Kemble & Co piano manufacturers in 1960, who, for a limited period continued to use the "J.B.
+From 1896 to 1901 the main premises were located at 207 and 209 Regent Street (these addresses having been used by the company since at least 1864), then moving to 126 Oxford Street by 1902.
+In 1912, the main premises were moved to 139 New Bond Street, where they remained until the company was taken over by Kemble & Co piano manufacturers in 1960, who, for a limited period continued to use the "J.B.
 Cramer & Co." name.

-Today Cramer pianos are made for delivery to the Far East, where the Cramer name has a good reputation, and they are still made to Kemble's traditional British piano designs.
+Today, Cramer pianos are made for delivery to the Far East, where the Cramer name has a good reputation, and they are still made to Kemble's traditional British piano designs.

-The music publisher Cramer Music; it is currently located in Watford was located in Garrick Street, London from 1991 to 2013.
+The music publisher Cramer Music is currently located in Watford.
+It was located in Garrick Street, London from 1991 to 2013.